Flora of the Massif Central: Special conditions in the South of the massif

 Because of the limestone substrate, the flora of the Causses differs markedly from that of the rest of the Massif Central.
-Plants native to steppe environments can be found here, such as Stipa pennata and Lathyrus pannonicus subsp. asphodeloides) and, more generally, dry grassland and/or limestone rockland plants such as the field eryngo (Eryngium campestre), the "Thistle-barometer" (Carlina acanthifolia), the flax campanula (Linum campanulatum), the chalk milkwort (Polygala calcarea), etc.
+Plants native to steppe environments, such as Stipa pennata and Lathyrus pannonicus subsp. asphodeloides, can be found here alongside dry grassland and/or limestone rockland plants, such as field eryngo (Eryngium campestre), "thistle-barometer" (Carlina acanthifolia), flax campanula (Linum campanulatum), and chalk milkwort (Polygala calcarea).

-There are also more specifically Mediterranean plants (present in the hills but which may extend into the mountains) such as common kidneyvetch (Anthyllis vulneraria subsp. rubriflora), Pyrenean flax (Linum suffruticosum subsp. salsoloides), wallflower carnation (Dianthus caryophyllus), Orcanette (Onosma tricerosperma subsp. fastigiata), Montpellier astragalus (Astragalus monspessulanus), true lavender (Lavandula angustifolia), etc.
+There are also more expressly Mediterranean plants, mainly in the hills but which may extend into the mountains, such as common kidneyvetch (Anthyllis vulneraria subsp. rubriflora), Pyrenean flax (Linum suffruticosum subsp. salsoloides), wallflower carnation (Dianthus caryophyllus), Orcanette (Onosma tricerosperma subsp. fastigiata), Montpellier astragalus (Astragalus monspessulanus) and true lavender (Lavandula angustifolia).

-Finally, the Causses are home to limestone mountain plants such as Laserwort (Laserpitium siler), Daphne alpina (Daphne alpina), Daphne cneorum (Daphne cneorum), Erinus alpinus (Erinus alpinus), Hepatica nobilis (Hepatica nobilis) and Campanula speciosa (Campanula speciosa, native to the Pyrenees).
+The Causses are also home to limestone mountain plants, such as Laserwort (Laserpitium siler), Daphne alpina (Daphne alpina), Daphne cneorum (Daphne cneorum), Erinus alpinus (Erinus alpinus), Hepatica nobilis (Hepatica nobilis) and Campanula speciosa (Campanula speciosa), which is native to the Pyrenees.

-Plants strictly endemic to the Causses and Cévennes include Germandrée de Rouy (Teucrium rouyanum), Pulsatilla vulgaris var. costeana (on limestone grassland), Short-stemmed cinquefoil (Potentilla caulescens subsp. cebennensis), Coste's gentian (Gentiana clusii subsp. costei), a subspecies of the Alpine Aster growing at altitude (Aster alpinus subsp. cebennensis), an Orchid, the Causses Fly Orchid (Ophrys insectifera subsp. aymoninii), Arabidopsis cebennensis (also found in Aubrac and Cantal but not further north), Saxifraga prostii (siliceous rocks), Saxifraga cebennensis (limestone rocks), the long-leaved butterwort (Pinguicula caussensis, limestone rocks), the Sabline de Lozère (Arenaria ligericina, limestone rocks), the slimy Columbine of Causses (Aquilegia viscosa), the glowing Thyme (Thymus nitens, siliceous soils at high altitude), and so on.
-Certain other species are almost endemic to the region (i.e. present in the Causses, the Cévennes and a limited number of neighboring regions), such as spiked sandwort (Arenaria hispida, also present in Catalonia), Pectinated Centaurea (Centaurea pectinata, also present in Provence and northern Spain) or the Asarina lying down (Asarina procumbens), a particular and easy-to-recognize plant, growing on siliceous soil, strictly localized in the mountains of the Cévennes and the eastern Pyrenees.
+Plants strictly endemic to the Causses and Cévennes include Germandrée de Rouy (Teucrium rouyanum), Pulsatilla vulgaris var. costeana (on limestone grassland), Short-stemmed cinquefoil (Potentilla caulescens subsp. cebennensis), Coste's gentian (Gentiana clusii subsp. costei), a subspecies of the Alpine Aster growing at altitude (Aster alpinus subsp. cebennensis), Causses Fly Orchid (Ophrys insectifera subsp. aymoninii), Arabidopsis cebennensis (also found in Aubrac and Cantal but not further north), Saxifraga prostii (siliceous rocks), Saxifraga cebennensis (limestone rocks), long-leaved butterwort (Pinguicula caussensis, limestone rocks), Sabline de Lozère (Arenaria ligericina, limestone rocks), Columbine of Causses (Aquilegia viscosa) and glowing Thyme (Thymus nitens, siliceous soils at high altitude).
+Certain other species are almost endemic to the region - they are present in the Causses, the Cévennes and a limited number of neighboring regions - such as spiked sandwort (Arenaria hispida, also present in Catalonia), Pectinated Centaurea (Centaurea pectinata, also present in Provence and northern Spain) and Asarina lying down (Asarina procumbens), a particular and easy-to-recognize plant, growing on siliceous soil, strictly localized in the mountains of the Cévennes and the eastern Pyrenees.

-The Causses also boast a number of stations of the famous Lady's-slipper orchid (Cypripedium calceolus) and the only French locations of the Spring pheasant's eye (Adonis vernalis).
+The Causses also boast a number of Lady's-slipper orchid (Cypripedium calceolus) and the only French locations of the Spring pheasant's eye (Adonis vernalis).